 We all suffer from information overload.
 It’s often called information fatigue and it can be a result of not enough white space.
 We need our information to be as easy to read as possible, because we are exposed to so much of it on a daily basis.

-Whether you are a creative writer or a business writer you will have heard about white space.
 We come across this advice again and again: Make sure you have enough white space.

 But what does ‘white space’ mean?